 In the past few years, cloud computing has clearly taken the IT world by storm.
 Organizations move their on-prem critical workloads to the cloud instead of establishing data center infrastructure of their own.
 They build SaaS applications that replace the traditional, on-prem applications.
 However, there exists a lot of common concerns that arise while migrating data from on-prem to cloud regarding cloud user management, security, and cost of services.
-Every cloud provider handles the user management issues in a different way that includes different terminologies, technologies, and priority of services.
+Every managed cloud hosting services provider handles the user management issues in a different way that includes different terminologies, technologies, and priority of services.
 Then, according to these factors, the roles and authorizations are assigned to the end-users.

 Let us explore some differences between the user management services of the biggest cloud giants namely, Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and Alibaba.

 AWS – Identity Access Management:

 Amazon Web Services handles the cloud user management through Identity Access Management (IAM) that allows the users to manage aces to AWS hosting services and resources with high-end security.
 IAM enables users to create and manage AWS users and groups and assign them the authority to access AWS resources through permission which either allows or deny.
 IAM being free of cost to include different capabilities, such as:

 - Users: This capability is used when the system encounters a human login interaction.